MicrosoftDocs/memdocs/memdocs/intune/protect/troubleshoot-bitlocker-policies.md

    You can read about the available options and features here: [Windows Encryption](/intune/endpoint-protection-windows-10#windows-encryption).

 - **Security baselines** - [Security baselines](security-baselines.md) are known groups of settings and default values that are recommended by the relevant security team to help secure Windows devices.
-Different baseline sources, like the *MDM Security Baseline* or *Microsoft Defender ATP Baseline* can manage the same settings as well different settings than each other.
+Different baseline sources, like the *MDM Security Baseline* or *Microsoft Defender for Endpoint Baseline* can manage the same settings as well different settings than each other.
 They can also manage the same settings you manage with device configuration policies.

 In addition to Intune, for hardware that is compliant with Modern Standby and HSTI, when using either of these features, BitLocker Device Encryption is automatically turned on whenever the user joins a device to Azure AD.
 Azure AD provides a portal where recovery keys are also backed up, so users can retrieve their own recovery key for self-service, if required.